 I had no faint idea what the extension was supposed to look like and I didn’t have many designers among my contacts that would understand the medium.
 But there was this StarCraft II streamer who was struggling a lot in the gold league at the time.
 And since she was streaming from Mexico in her morning hours, her streams aligned nicely with my boring afternoons at work.

 Oh, and she was (still is) a graphic designer.
 Even better, a graphic designer that plays StarCraft II.
 What else could I ask for?

-So Grizzly the excellent graphic designer was summoned to handle the visual side of the extension.
-She came up with a very neat logo and nailed the user interface really well.
+There, Lex, the most excellent graphic designer I know, was summoned to handle the visual side of the extension.
+She came up with a neat logo and nailed the user interface.